dnsimple/dnsimple-support/content/articles/account-suspended.md

 Common reasons include:

 - Non-payment of subscription fee
-- Chargebacks issued against your account
+- Chargebacks being issued against your account
 - Fraudulent activity
 - Repeated failure to pay outstanding invoices
 - Your account was identified as a root account causing service disruption for other customers